 If you’ve been reading my articles for a while, you know that I always include a ‘how’ so readers can use the ideas I espouse.
 In this case, my suggestions will be a bit challenging: the necessary skills to implement this style of leadership includes rethinking and enhancing two skills we all believe we’re good at and take great pride in – our listening and our questioning.

 The reality is that no matter how professional, how fair, how honorable, how impartial we believe ourselves to be, when we use our conventional questioning and listening skills there’s a high probability we’ll be (unconsciously, unwittingly, automatically) biased by our words, ideas, needs, beliefs, and history.
-I’ve developed ways to listen and question that avert bias and indeed facilitate transformation and expanded possibility.
-I train these skills to leaders when I train in organization

-As leaders, our job is to facilitate a collaboration with our followers to interdependently create a successful goal.
-It demands that leaders enter with a different outcome, a different mindset, and a different tool kit.
+As Leaders, our job is to facilitate a collaboration with our Followers to interdependently create a successful goal.
+It demands that Leaders enter with a different outcome, a different mindset, and a different tool kit.
 But it’s worth it.
 We’ll end up with the real power of spearheading harmony, integrity, creativity, and excellence.
 And have a greater success than we ever could have achieved alone.

 ____________________________